cgwire/zou/docs/configuration.md

 ## Emails

-Email configuration is required for mail sents after a password reset.
-In the future, we expect to propose email notifications too.
+The emails configuration is required for email sent after a password reset and, email notifications.

 * `MAIL_SERVER` (default: "localhost"): the host of your email server
 * `MAIL_PORT` (default: "25"): the port of your email server